-Distance is conquered in a journey mile by mile, turn by turn…but not just by dreaming of the destination.
-Keeping the destination in view of course would act as the impetus to take the next mile.
-But…following are not too uncommon:
+Distance is conquered in a long journey mile by mile, turn by turn…but not just by dreaming of the destination.
+Keeping the destination in view of course could act as the impetus to take the next mile.
+But…what if the following were to happen:

-1. Roundabouts are encountered and instead of taking an exit the traveler gets stuck in a pattern of going around the roundabout
+1. Roundabouts are encountered and instead of taking the first opportunity to exit, the traveler gets stuck in a pattern of going around the roundabout

-2. Owing to the complexities of the travel, the destination is forgotten
+2. Focusing too much on the the complexities of the travel, the destination is forgotten

 3. Getting bogged down by the (long) distance, the journey to the next mile is given up

 With that analogy out of the way, these behaviors are exhibited at every decision point – either at an individual level or at a team level, where an act(ion)/practice that would improve the status quo by a tiny quantum is sacrificed keeping in view the ideal state or the effort that it takes to reach there.
 To give a simplistic example., organizations waiting for the absolute change in behaviors top down before embarking on an agile journey at a root level.
-Or, not entrusting responsibility/an activity to someone who is “good enough”, waiting for an ideal person to turn up to take on the work (maintaining the high entry barrier, or the ideal state slack as depicted in the picture).
+Or, not entrusting responsibility/an activity to someone who is “good enough”, in the hope of an ideal person turning up to take on the work.
+This act of waiting or postponing the decision to act would maintain the high entry barrier, or the ideal-state-slack as depicted in the picture).

-The other downside to this, if left unattended, there is a great chance that with no external interrupt/influence, the current state very easily slips into the next degenerate state making it even more difficult to make improvements.
+The other downside – there is a good chance that with no external interrupt/influence, the current state might as well slip into the next degenerate state making it even more difficult to make improvements.
 Again taking the analogy of travel, as they say, if you don’t accelerate/apply enough throttle to keep up the current pace or improve it, deceleration ensues(due to the ever existing friction).